 The field of Economic Education focuses primarily on developing and evaluating economic and financial literacy programs and curricula in the K-12 school system, in universities, and in a wide variety of outreach programs.
 William Becker, one of the leaders in the field, describes the field this way: “it focuses on the scholarship of teaching economics…the content to be taught, methods of teaching, evaluation of those methods, and information of general interest to teachers of economics in elementary through graduate school.”

 Traditionally, professionals and scholars in this field have been trained in either Economics or Education, with little or no formal training in the other area.
 This is no longer an adequate model for training economic educators: the increasing complexity and importance of economics in today’s world requires a new generation of scholars and leaders who have a deeper understanding of both disciplines.
-Drawing on the substantial strengths in graduate programs in Economics and Education at the University of Delaware and on the nationally recognized University of Delaware Center for Economic Education and Entrepreneurship, this new PhD in Economic Education provides that needed interdisciplinary training.
+Drawing on the substantial strengths in graduate programs in Economics and Education at the University of Delaware and on the nationally recognized University of Delaware Center for Economic Education and Entrepreneurship, the PhD in Economic Education provides that needed interdisciplinary training.